 The University of Delaware hosts Osher Lifelong Learning Institute (OLLI) programs in Dover, Lewes, Ocean View and Wilmington for adults 50+ to enjoy classes, teach, exchange ideas and travel together.

-Structured as volunteer-based academic cooperatives, OLLI programs are open to adults 50+.
-Members can take and teach classes, with course offerings determined by member interest, as well as the passions and expertise of the dedicated volunteer member-instructors at each program’s location.
+As one of the largest lifelong learning programs in the country, UD’s Osher Lifelong Learning Institutes include nearly 4,000 members and are structured as volunteer-based academic cooperatives for adults 50+.
+Members teach classes and take classes, with more than 900 course offerings that are determined by member interest and the passions and expertise of the dedicated volunteer member-instructors at each program’s location.

 Five-, 10- and 14-week classes are created by members for members, with no grades, exams or educational prerequisites.
 Classes include art, history, languages, literature, science and much more.

 Gift certificate memberships make thoughtful gifts!